 Will this new service replace any existing routes?

 Yes.
-The Orange Line will upgrade and replace the route 535, but existing express routes will still remain.
+The Orange Line will upgrade and replace Routes 535 and 597.
 Although Orange Line service will not provide a one seat ride to Normandale Community College (NCC), travel to NCC will be enhanced.
-The frequency and reliability of service to NCC will increase with transfer opportunities at 98th Street and 76th Street.
+The frequency and reliability of service to NCC will increase with transfer opportunities at 98th Street.

 How much will it cost to ride the Orange Line?

 The Orange Line will have the same fare as local bus and light rail.
 There will be no extra charge for the service.